BARRETTMEAG/Lucidum/3. Draft_Trees/RAG2/README.md

 RAG2 Draft Tree Overview:

 - Shows both files created by NGPhylogeny and iqtree.

+- NGPhylogeny shows a tree created by inputting the fasta file into NGPhylogeny.

 - RAG2_iqtree shows contree and treefiles created by iqtree along with their values.